Our Investment strategy

 Market Risks, including risks of structural change or market failure, which may affect the market as a whole or particular subsectors or groups of property:

-Portfolio Assessment - An assessment to establish suitability against the Council’s existing property portfolio which will consider rental levels, location, property type, rent review and lease expiry patterns, industry sector, tenure, lease covenants, market exit constraints and physical and environmental factors.
+Portfolio Assessment - An assessment to establish suitability against our existing property portfolio which will consider rental levels, location, property type, rent review and lease expiry patterns, industry sector, tenure, lease covenants, market exit constraints and physical and environmental factors.

 Legal